DevJames-tech/DAGGER_GITHUB/README.md

 e.
 PATCH is used for **modify** capabilities.
 The PATCH request only needs to contain the changes to the resource, not the complete resource.
 This resembles PUT, but the body contains a set of instructions describing how a resource currently residing on the server should be modified to produce a new version.
 This means that the PATCH body should not just be a modified part of the resource, but in some kind of patch language like JSON Patch or XML Patch.

-2. What is the difference in HttpURLConnection and OkHttp?
 HttpURLConnection is native to java and OKHTTP is 3rd party